-Dr Truby completed his PhD in biomedical engineering with Professor Jennifer Lewis at Harvard University
+Dr Truby completed his PhD in applied physics with Professor Jennifer Lewis at Harvard University.

 Ryan is a materials engineer who, as a Schmidt Science Fellow, is pivoting to work in robotics.
 During his PhD, Ryan developed new ways to use 3D printing techniques to create machines out of functional soft materials.
 Now, working with Prof Daniela Rus within the Computer Science and Artificial Intelligence Lab at MIT, Ryan is investigating new control strategies for soft and compliant robots.
 His pivot into robotics is enabling him to bridge his two fields, and by doing so, design new robots with unprecedented capabilities and explore new applications for soft robotics.